 You might expect now to be running the latest version of OSMC but this isn’t necessarily the case.
 Proceed as follows to download the latest updates.

-Select the cloud icon at the top and press [Return] to move into the Update section.
+Select the cloud icon on the right and press [Return] to move into the Update section.

 Highlight the “Manual Controls” button on the left.
 Then, on the right, “Scan for updates now“.
 The “My OSMC” screen will reappear and messages at the top right of the screen will confirm progress as updates are downloaded and applied.

-If, instead, a message appears saying “No updates were available”, well, then no updates were available, and you can move straight to the next section, entitled “Install TVHeadend”.
+If, instead, a message appears saying “No updates were available”, well, then no updates were available, and you can move straight to the paragraph entitled “Change the OSMC skin”, below.

 Apply Latest OSMC Updates